White woman, Black man in science class with lab goggles, listening to teacher

 • Speak clearly and slowly: Practice speaking clearly so you hold your audience’s attention the entire time.

-• Be prepared for questions: Someone in the audience may have questions, so prepare questions you think someone may ask you.
-However, if you don’t know something, it’s better to admit you don’t have the information than to lie or make up something
+• Be prepared for questions: Someone in the audience may have questions, so prepare ones you think someone may ask you.
+However, if you don’t know something, it’s better to admit you don’t have the information than to lie or make something up.

 Your math skills

-Math can cause anxiety for many students pursuing science majors due to gaps in learning or a bad experience with a teacher in high school math courses.
-You’ll be expected to use formulas and equations in your future careers.
-I use math every day to assess the safety of consumer products.
-Take the following action steps:
+Math can cause anxiety for many students pursuing STEM majors due to gaps in learning or a bad experience with a teacher in high school math courses.
+But you’ll be expected to use formulas and equations in your future careers; I use math every day to assess the safety of consumer products.
+Here are a few steps to strengthen your math skills:

 • Get organized: For math classes, feel free to write out pictures, graphs, or diagrams to help you solve problems and organize your notes well.
 Once you know what pieces of information you have, you can begin to figure out what you need to solve the problem.

-Related: Math in the Real World: A Look at Experts in the Field
+Related: Math in the Real World: Different Careers You Could Pursue

-While there are a lot of skills that are similarly required for a variety of majors, all the science fields are demanding in hard skills.
-Start practicing these skills in high school and putting in the effort beyond your assigned studies to help you thrive in a future science career.
+A lot of these skills are required for a variety of majors, but it's important to remember how much they'll help you as a science student.
+Start practicing in high school and putting in the effort beyond your assigned studies to help you thrive in your future science career.
 Good luck in your skill-building endeavors!

 Like what you’re reading?